-Types of Horse coolers – wool, fleece, and Irish knit.
+Types of horse coolers – wool, fleece, and Irish knit.

 - Coolers are great to use as you strip blankets and start grooming/tacking up in the winter.
-They can keep your horse warm in the cross ties so that he doesn’t have to go from snuggly to naked to chilled.
+They can keep your horse warm in the crossties so that he doesn’t have to go from snuggly to naked to chilled.
 Drape a cooler over your horse standing securely in the cross ties, you can fold over sections, groom, and put the cooler over that section again.

-- Coolers are great to keep YOU warm as you hang out in the cross ties area.
+- Coolers are great to keep YOU warm as you hang out in the crosstie area.
 Inevitably, there is a certain amount of “hurry up and wait” in the grooming way of life, and when it’s wicked cold, you can use a cooler during those “wait” sections.
 They are also good for wrapping around your legs if you are ringside with the video camera.

 Coolers come in all shapes and sizes – I love this Wiksmart with the neckpiece and belly cover.

-- Coolers make excellent drying assistants if you are using the hot toweling method of grooming in the winter.
+- Coolers make excellent drying assistants if you use the hot toweling method of grooming in the winter.
 This grooming technique uses hot and wet towels to clean sections of your horse at a time.
 After a thorough scrubbing, the hair will still be wet, and a cooler will help dry the area and prevent it from getting cold.

-- Knit coolers, or Irish knits as they are sometimes called, are ideal for warmer temps, their weave is very open and the cotton doesn’t wick away the moisture as well, they sort of just soak up the moisture.
+- Knit coolers, or Irish knits as they are sometimes called, are ideal for warmer temps, their weave is very open, and the cotton doesn’t wick away the moisture as well.
+They sort of just soak up the moisture.

 The airy Irish Knit!
 I don’t use this style in the winter.

-Play it safe when using coolers.
+- Play it safe when using coolers.
 It’s all too easy to cut corners and have your horse in a tangled mess of cooler.
 Please use a cooler with a sensible chest closure and leg/belly straps for safety if you use one when your horse is loose in a stall or paddock.